-Nelson Hall, the cornerstone of the university, which serves as the hub of its administrative offices and houses its main auditorium, was built in 1948.
-Additional dormitories and classroom buildings soon followed, including Ratliff Hall, the B.C.
-Rogers Student Center, the Leland Speed Library, Aven Hall, which houses the departments of Communication, Music, and Art, and Self Hall, home to the MC School of Business.
+Nelson Hall, the cornerstone of the University, which serves as the hub of its administrative offices and houses its main auditorium, was built in 1948.
+Additional dormitories and classroom buildings soon followed, including Ratliff Hall; the B.C.
+Rogers Student Center; the Leland

+Speed Library; Aven Hall, which houses the Departments of Communication, Music, and Art; and Self Hall, home to the MC School of Business.

-More recent additions to the Clinton campus include Hederman Science Building, Cockroft Hall, which is shared by the School of Nursing and the Department of Kinesiology, the A. E. Wood Coliseum, the university's basketball arena and the setting for today's commencement ceremonies, as well as new sports facilities for baseball and football.
+More recent additions to the Clinton campus include the Hederman Science Building; Cockroft Hall, which is shared by the School of Nursing and the Department of Kinesiology; the A.E.
+Wood Coliseum, the University's basketball arena and the setting for degree ceremonies; and new sports facilities for baseball and football.

-The university expanded its educational offerings when it opened the Mississippi College School of Law in downtown Jackson in 1975, just one year short of its 150th birthday.
+The University expanded its educational offerings when it opened the Mississippi College School of Law in downtown Jackson in 1975, just one year short of its 150th birthday.

-From new buildings and new academic programs to successful fund-raising drives, hiring award-winning faculty, and employing the latest computer technology, Mississippi College experienced tremendous advances under the leadership of presidents D.M.
+From new buildings and new academic programs to successful fundraising drives, hiring award-winning faculty, and employing the latest technology, Mississippi College experienced tremendous advances under the leadership of presidents D.M.
 Nelson, R.A.
-McLemore, Lewis Nobles, and Howell Todd.
+McLemore, Lewis Nobles, and Dr. Howell Todd.

-Dr. Todd's administration was committed to preparing Mississippi College for the 21st century.
-As part of that mission, Dr. Todd targeted a number of physical improvements that would maintain and replicate the MC campus's architectural character.
+Todd's administration was committed to preparing Mississippi College for the 21st century.
+As part of that mission, he targeted a number of physical improvements that would maintain and replicate the MC campus's architectural character.
 Renovations and remodeling projects for Latimer-Webb, Mary Nelson, and Whittington residence halls were completed, while Self, Farr, and Aven Halls were also renovated.
-A multimedia language lab was added to Jennings Hall, and state-of-the-art soundproof practice rooms for music students were installed in Aven Hall.
-New residence halls for men and women, a 106,000 square foot health facility, and a math, computer science, and chemistry complex were also constructed.
-MCNet, a campuswide computer network, was installed to offer a communications link and internet access for all administrators, faculty, staff, and students.
+A multimedia language lab was added to Jennings Hall, and soundproof practice rooms for music students were installed in Aven Hall.
+New residence halls for men and women, a 106,000-square-foot health facility, and a math, computer science, and chemistry complex were also constructed.
+MCNet, a campus-wide computer network, was installed to offer a communications link and Internet access to all administrators, faculty, staff, and students.